Spiritual-Entanglement/theBlog/_posts/2025-10-26-sermonNotes-Witches-n-Warlocks.md

 William Tindale was burned for translating the Bible into English

-When Eminem came out his (Pastor Augie's) parents had him read the lyrics, and asked him what is good and bad in those lyrics?
+When Eminem came out, his (Pastor Augie's) parents had him read the lyrics, and asked him what is good and bad in those lyrics?